intelligent-username/Backpropagation/README.md

 │   ├── loss.py             # Loss functions & their derivatives
 │   ├── network.py          # Actual Neural Network Structure, composed of layers
 ├── utils/
-│   ├── loader.py           # Preprocess the data
+│   ├── loader.py           # Preprocessing the data
 │   ├── metrics.py          # Return accuracy, specificity, and precision to evaluate the model.
 │   ├── splitter.py         # Split data into training, validation, and test sets.
 │   └── visualizer.py       # For visualizing the training and/or results.
 Has never and probably will never be actually implemented.
-├── data/                   # The datasets used in the demos ├── demos.ipynb             # Jupyter notebook with demos
-├── requirements.txt        # Required packages
+├── demo1.ipynb             # Demonstrating digit classification
-├── README.md               # This file
+├── demo2.ipynb             # Demonstrating student grade prediction
-└── LICENSE                 # License information
+└── main.py                 # Small secondary explanation of how to use the library
 ```

 ## Installation & Usage